yasuoka0219/GOOD-CONNECT/replit.md

 This project is the official website for "GOOD CONNECT," a telemarketing and sales support service operated by GOLVOYA Inc. The primary goal is to promote the service's reliability and track record, driving inquiries through a professional online presence.
 The site emphasizes industry-low pricing and a supportive approach to script design and client engagement.

 The project involved a complete conversion of a React-based application to pure HTML, CSS, and JavaScript.
-It comprises five key pages: Home, Staff Introduction, Testimonials, Column, and Company Profile.
-The design adheres to the minimalist, white-based GOLVOYA brand with orange accents.
+It comprises five main pages (Home, Staff Introduction, Testimonials, Column, and Company Profile) plus three detailed staff profile pages.
+The design adheres to the minimalist, white-based GOLVOYA brand with orange (#F28C3D) accents.

 ## User Preferences